manorrock/azure-examples/README.md

 ## Coming soon!

-1. Deploy Tomcat 9 on a Azure App Service (Docker)
 1. Deploy Jetty 9 on a Azure App Service (Docker)
 1. Deploy Payara 5 on a Azure App Service (Docker)
 1. Deploy Glassfish 5 on a Azure App Service (Docker)